Code-Institute-Submissions/KevAndrews-Milestone_Project_4_DecResub/README.md

        6. As a Frequent Administrator, I want to be able to add categories to the site.
        7. As a Frequent Administrator, I want to be able to edit category names.
        8. As a Frequent Administrator, I want to be able to delete categories.

+ -   ### Sorting and Searching Goals
+       1. Sort a list of Products, either alphabetically A-Z or Z-A.
+       2. Search for a Product, either by description or by name.
+       3. Sort Products in a category.

+ -   ### Purchasing and Checkout Goals
+       1. Add a product to the cart.
+       2. Update the induvial product quantities.
+       3. Remove a product from the cart.
+       4. Purchase the products in the cart.
+       5. Sent confirmation email of a purchase / order.